joseschmidt/cookbook-bootstrap/README.md

 { "run_list": ["recipe[bootstrap]"] }
 ````

-This will install the following packages on the node:
+The following packages are installed on the node:

 - `man`
 - `nano`
 - `wget`
 - `which`

-Afterward, it will configure `/etc/sudoers` and create the `jeeves` deploy user.
+Afterward, it configures `/etc/sudoers` and creates the `jeeves` deploy user.

 License & Authors